Veronika2188/darts/README.md

 Further in the chapter he introduces a type alias (often called a typedef because it's declared with the keyword typedef), that is is a concise way to refer to a type.

 Then starts the paragraph about the lambda functions and the arrow functions.

+2024-02-24

+We talked about closures, and in case of this theme we discussed lambda functions and how they appeared, the levels of ierarchy, OOP and Functional Programming.
+It all started with a joke about the closure being an object for poor people and then it became a real topic.